elhagin/AccessManager/README.md

 node -e "const jwt=require('jsonwebtoken');console.log(jwt.sign({ tokenId: 'token-1' }, process.env.JWT_SECRET || 'replace-with-secure-secret', { expiresIn: '90d' }));"
 ```

-Paste the resulting token into the frontend renew modal; the UI will handle the `Bearer` prefix.
+Paste the resulting token into the frontend renew modal (Authorization field).
+The UI automatically prefixes it with `Bearer` and shows the newly issued JWT after a successful renew.

+Swagger docs are available at `http://localhost:<PORT>/docs` once the backend is running.
+The OpenAPI specification lives at `backend/openapi.yaml` and powers both the Swagger UI and importable client references.

 ## Available Scripts